tektoncd/community/teps/0104-tasklevel-resource-requirements.md

 Because Kubernetes considers [containers without resource limits to have higher limits than those with limits configured][effective], configuration for limits is different than configuration for requests.
 There are several options for how Task-level resource limits could be implemented:
-- If the task resource limit is applied to only one container, the pod will not have an effective limit due to the other containers without limits.
+- If the task-level resource limit is applied to only one container, the pod will not have an effective limit due to the other containers without limits.
 This defeats the purpose of the feature.
-- If the task limit is spread out among containers, a task where one step is more resource intensive than all the others could get oomkilled or throttled.
+- If the task-level limit is spread out among containers, a task where one step is more resource intensive than all the others could get oomkilled or throttled.
-- If the task limit is applied to each container, the pod has a much higher effective limit than desired.
+- If the task-level limit is applied to each container, the pod has a much higher effective limit than desired.

 However, the effective resource limit of a pod are not used for scheduling (see [How Pods with resource requests are scheduled][scheduling] and [How Kubernetes applies resource requests and limits][enforcement]).